ricobandy/ricobandy.github.io/_posts/2020-03-13-Postman-HTB.md

 Enter passphrase for key 'matt_private.key':
 ```

-Only option now is to convert file to a hash using ssh2john and then use JohnTheRipper to crack the resulting hash.
+I can generate a hash using ssh2john and then use JohnTheRipper to crack it.
 I was able to successfully crack the hash and retrieve the passphrase of `computer2008`

 ```
 $ /opt/JohnTheRipper/run/ssh2john.py matt_private.key > matt_hashes.txt